Arsenal miss chance to wrap up Europa League group in PSV defeat

 A point would have been enough for the Gunners, but they were deservedly beaten 2-0 by Ruud van Nistelrooy’s side, with Joey Veerman and Luuk de Jong grabbing the goals.

-Arsenal can still top Group A – and avoid the knockout round play-offs against the likes of Barcelona and Sevilla – by matching or bettering PSV’s result in the final round of pool fixtures, but manager Mikel Arteta will be ruing having missed a chance to wrap things up early and rest players for their final Europa League game before the World Cup.
+Arsenal can still top Group A – and avoid the knockout round play-offs against the likes of Barcelona and Sevilla – but a victory for PSV at Bodo/Glimt in their last match would mean the Gunners had to win their closing clash with Zurich.

 After confusion in the build-up surrounding what shorts Arsenal would wear to avoid a kit clash, the visitors ended up riding by the seat of their pants as PSV had two goals disallowed before finally opening the scoring through Veerman.